tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/05_Masking/03_01_Masking_Data_Tutorial.md

 ## Masking Data Tutorial

-The following simulation of working within DPM Requests will show you how to log in, submit a Request, ensure your Request was Marked Complete, and view your purged data in the demo "Source Systems".
+The following simulation of working within DPM Requests will show you how to preview data the Customer intends to mask in the demo "Source Systems".
+After previewing the data, you will log in to DPM, submit a Request, ensure the Request is marked Complete, and return to the “Source Systems” to review the masked data.

 [Preview Masked Data in Source Systems](/articles/demo_project/DPM_Demo_Project/06_Purging/03_05_Purging_View_Your_Data.md)